-For the years ended December 31, 2018, 2017, and 2016, we recorded net revenues of \$26.4 million, \$22.0 million, and \$17.4 million, respectively, from our unapproved products.
-Our unapproved products currently on the market include: atropine, morphine, dextrose and epinephrine prefilled syringes.
-We have filed three ANDAs and one NDA with respect to our remaining unapproved products in order to mitigate all risk associated with the marketing of unapproved drug products.
+For the years ended December 31, 2020, 2019, and 2018, we recorded net revenues of \$23.1 million, \$27.1 million, and \$19.1 million, respectively, from our unapproved products.
+Our unapproved products currently on the market include: morphine, dextrose and epinephrine prefilled syringes.
+We have filed two ANDAs and one NDA with respect to our remaining unapproved products in order to mitigate all risk associated with the marketing of unapproved drug products.
 Prior to the approval of our ANDA and NDA submissions, we continue to operate in compliance with the FDA Compliance Policy Guide, CPG Sec.
 440.100 Marketed New Drugs Without Approved NDAs and ANDAs.
+Recently, the HHS announced that termination of the FDA Unapproved Drugs Initiative (UDI), citing that the Compliance Policy Guide (CPG) issued with the UDI was "linked to prescription drug price increases and shortages" and announced its withdrawal.
+The long-term impact of this policy and other measures of the incoming Administration on our business remains unclear.